-Interest and royalties payable to EU-based associated companies are subject to full WHT exemption in Bulgaria.
+Interest and royalties payable to EU-based associated companies may be subject to full WHT exemption in Bulgaria.
 Associated company criteria are identical to those in the EU Interest and Royalty Directive and require a holding of at least 25% of the capital for at least two years.
 The WHT exemption on income from interests and royalties can be applied before the expiration of the two-year participation period, provided that the participation in the capital does not fall below the required minimum before the end of this period (i.e. the direct participation is kept for at least two years).